When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Alternatives to window putty include silicone and mitered moldings for a professional finish.
+• Modern alternatives to traditional oil-based putty include silicone sealants and mitered wood moldings.

 What Is Window Glazing?